hanjunlee21/SeroHet/README.txt

 SeroHet: Signatures of Interpatient Seroprotein Heterogeneity in Lung, Pancreatic, and Colorectal Cancers.
 Forthcoming.

-To run SeroHet, enter a matlab session and run the matlab function SeroHet('path_matrix','path_seroprotein','path_groupID','outdir');
+To run SeroHet, enter a MATLAB session and run the matlab function SeroHet('path_matrix','path_seroprotein','path_groupID','outdir');

 path_matrix - The path to .txt file containing the concentrations of each seroprotein.